-Office of the Commissioner Transportation Services Memorandum Re: Temporary Left Turn Restrictions Yonge Street at Wellington Street Town of Aurora - Update Date: September 22, 2016 From: Stephen Collins, Acting Commissioner, Transportation Services To: Committee of the Whole This memorandum provides an update to the September 8, 2016, staff report regarding Temporary Left Turn Restrictions Yonge Street at Wellington Street in the Town of Aurora.
-The report seeks Council approval to implement temporary northbound and southbound left turn restrictions (buses excepted) on Yonge Street at Wellington Street, in the Town of Aurora, as part of a pilot project originally contemplated between October 1, 2016, and December 31, 2016.
-New timelines are proposed as data collection through the winter months presents challenges with Bluetooth sensors, tube counters on pavement and observations due to inclement weather conditions.
-Therefore, staff recommends implementing the pilot in the spring of 2017.
-Accordingly, it is recommended Council approve implementation of a temporary northbound and southbound left turn restriction (buses excepted) at the intersection of Yonge Street (Y.R.
+Temporary Left Turn Restrictions Yonge Street at Wellington Street, Town of Aurora

+- Receipt of the memorandum from Stephen Collins, Acting Commissioner, Transportation Services, dated September 22, 2016 regarding "Temporary Left Turn Restrictions - Yonge Street at Wellington Street, Town of Aurora - Update". - Approval of the recommendations contained in the staff report from the Acting Commissioner, Transportation Services, dated August 25, 2016, deferred by Regional Council on September 22, 2016, as amended by the memorandum dated September 22, 2016 so that they read as follows: - 2.
+Council approve implementation of temporary northbound and southbound left turn restrictions (buses excepted) at the intersection of Yonge Street (Y.R.
 1) and Wellington Street (Y.R.
-15), from 7:00 a.m. to 9:00 a.m., and from 4:00 p.m. to 6:00 p.m., Monday to Friday, as a pilot project, commencing April 1, 2017, and ending June 30, 2017.
-In addition, the Commissioner of Transportation Services be authorized to terminate the restrictions prior to June 30, 2017, if deemed advisable to alleviate traffic congestion, address safety concerns or unacceptable impacts to the adjacent road network.
-York Region staff will continue to work with Aurora staff to coordinate data collection, monitoring and communications to the public and stakeholders.
-The results of the pilot project will be communicated to Council in late 2017.
-Stephen Collins, P.Eng.
+15), from 7:00 a.m. to 9:00 a.m., and from 4:00 p.m. to 6:00 p.m., Monday to Friday, as a pilot project, commencing April 1, 2017, and ending June 30, 2017. - The Commissioner of Transportation Services be authorized to terminate the restrictions prior to June 30, 2017, if deemed advisable to alleviate traffic congestion, address safety concerns or unacceptable impacts to the adjacent road network. - 4.
+The Regional Solicitor prepare the necessary bylaw. - 5.
+The Regional Clerk circulate this report and the bylaw to the Clerk of the Town of Aurora and the Chief of York Regional Police. - 6.
+Staff report back to Council with the results of the pilot project in 2017.